 Instead, “the Way” grew by leaps and bounds.
 Imprison the Apostles and their cells became chapels.
 Bind them with chains and shackles and their prisons became parishes.
 Dispatch the most highly-trained and loyal palace guards, and the captors became Christians.
 To the utter dismay of violent antagonists, lengthy imprisonments following kangaroo court trials were but leisurely catechetical periods resulting in faith in Jesus by the highest officials in the realm.
 The resurrection changed everything.
 Nothing would be the same again.

 Religion was supposed to be a cultus of rituals based upon folktales, mythological heroes and heroines, representations of the metaphysical and untamed powers, local and national deities designed to explain the mysteries of life and death with sticks and stones.
 But Jesus was history.
 You could speak of time, place, his birth, his life, miracles, death, changed lives and new life.
 In Jesus Christ and his resurrection God entered time.
 Mankind was no longer alone to create stories to make sense of the inexplicable, but God’s story had intersected with their stories—our stories, to bring Grace and Truth.
 Everything had changed nothing could ever be the same.
-You want to know the Gospel in its simplest affirmation?
+Do you want to know the Gospel in its simplest affirmation?
 “Christ has died.
 Christ has risen.
 Christ will come again.”

 Jesus' Resurrection Was and Is a Cause to Die For